Bridal Shower/Kitchen Party.

 Preparations for the guests.

 So how do you prepare yourself for attending the party in style?
-Oke, we have a confession to make: almost all of our travel clothes are black and a bit worn out.
+Oke, we have a confession to make: almost all of our travel clothes are black and a bit wore out.

 Stress, what should we wear?
 Luckily we know Kabaso, the fashion designer behind the brand Nkanda Yatu.
 He quickly did some measurements and we went to a local fabric store for our own chitenge.